samialdury/google-meet-list-participants/README.md

 # google-meet-list-participants
 Simple script that you can add as a bookmark to list current participants on Google Meet.
+Duplicates are removed and list is sorted by last name alphabetically.

 # Installation
 1. Visit [this link](https://raw.githubusercontent.com/samialdury/google-meet-list-participants/main/script-minified-encoded.js) and copy everything.